klappdev/property/README.md

 };
 ```

-In future expects add getters and setters for reference type members<br/>
+In future expects add getters and setters for reference <br/>
-and reference-qualified member methods.
+and pointer to array and function. <br/>
+Also add version setters and getters with volatile qualifier.

 Requirements:<br/>
 Standard: C++14 <br/>